MHayatt/mhayat/content/authors/admin/_index.md

 - Visitors
 ---

-<p style='text-align: justify;'>  I am a Senior Lecturer and ARC DECRA fellow at Faculty of IT, Monash University, Australia.
+<p style='text-align: justify;'>  I am an AI researcher at Qualcomm, previously, I held an academic position as an ARC DECRA fellow at Monash University, Australia.
 I completed my PhD in Computer Vision from The University of Western Australia (UWA).
-My PhD thesis received multiple awards including the prestigious <a href="https://www.postgraduate.uwa.edu.au/students/funding/prizes/robert-street-prize" target="_top">Robert Street Prize</a>.
-My research interests are in computer vision, machine learning, deep learning, and affective computing. </p>
+My research interests are in computer vision, generative AI and machine learning. </p>